 The Collibra Platform is made up of five distinct solutions.
 Headlined by an enterprise data catalog called Collibra Catalog, the platform also includes Collibra Governance, Collibra Privacy & Risk, Collibra Lineage, and now Collibra Data Intelligence Cloud.
 Collibra documents an organization’s technical metadata and how it is used.
 It describes the structure of a piece of data, its relationship to other data, and its origin, format, and use.
 The solution serves as a searchable repository for users who need to understand how and where data is stored and how it can be used.

-erwin offers a unified software platform for combining data governance, enterprise architecture, businesses process, and data modeling.
+erwin offers a unified software platform for combining data governance, enterprise architecture, business process, and data modeling.
 The product is delivered as a managed service that allows users to discover and harvest data, as well as structure and deploy data sources by connecting physical metadata to specific business terms and definitions. erwin imports metadata from data integration tools, as well as cloud-based platforms, and can evaluate complex lineages across systems and use cases.

 Informatica is recognized as a prominent vendor in the data management software market.
 The Redwood City-based solution provider’s big data management platform allows organizations to access, integrate, clean, master, govern, and secure big data.
 The tool features purpose-built connectors to hundreds of data sources, real-time streaming, and mass ingestion.
 Informatica’s visual developer interface also ensures that the best open-source platforms can be adopted without sacrificing usability.
 Public cloud support for Big Data Management is available on AWS and Microsoft Azure.